 The method(s) used by the institution to determine which students receive Emergency Financial Aid Grants and how much they would receive under the CRRSAA (a)(1) program.

-The University allocated the majority of the funds to undergraduate students and a smaller segment for the students of professional and graduate schools at Columbia, generally in keeping with the methodology of the US Department of Education's allocation to Columbia.
+From the initial award for students under CRRSAA, the University allocated the majority of the funds to undergraduate students and a smaller segment for the students of professional and graduate schools at Columbia, generally in keeping with the methodology of the US Department of Education's allocation to Columbia.
+The University then augmented the amounts for graduate and PhD students by providing additional funds to graduate schools from the institutional HEERF grant.
 Each school's financial aid office disbursed the funds in compliance with the terms of CRRSAA.
-The University is providing additional funds to graduate schools from the institutional HEERF grant.

 Any instructions, directions, or guidance provided by the institution to students concerning the Emergency Financial Aid Grants.